meilisearch/documentation/learn/advanced/faceted_search.md

   "publisher": "Dover Publications",
   "language": "English",
   "authors": "Ibn Battuta",
-  "description":""
+  "description":"",
+  "rating": 4.9
 }
 ```

-The following code sample allows you to create facets for the `brand` and `rating` attributes:
+The following code sample allows you to create facets for the `genres`, `language`, and `rating` attributes:

 <CodeSamples id="faceted_search_update_settings_1" />

-Now, if you were to search the `ecommerce` index for `led` using the following code sample:
+Now, if you were to search the `books` index for `classics` using the following code sample:

 <CodeSamples id="faceted_search_1" />